 As we’ve mentioned before, the active ingredient in aswagandha is withanolides, and it should be dosed based on withanolide content rather than the full raw weight of the ashwagandha.
 Dosing is fairly individual; 10 to 30 mg of withanolides is usually good for cognitive enhancement, while 30 to 50 is more of an evening dose.

-Combining Nicotine and Adderall Can Enhance Adderall’s Effects
+Using Nicotine Can Enhance Adderall’s Effects

 Nicotine is mainly sold as an aid to quit smoking, but it is also commonly used as an appetite suppressant and nootropic.
 Unlike smoking, nicotine on its own is quite safe and has low addiction potential.
 It also doesn’t feel very stimulating–you’ll feel awake and focused, but won’t get hot or hyperactive.